tgy/blog/content/posts/face-detection/face-detection.md

 breakthrough happened in 2001 when *Paul Viola* and *Michael Jones* published their object detection framework (which was named the "Viola-Jones framework") (cite).

-Even though it was invented more than 15 years ago *(time of writing)*, *OpenCV*'s face detection implementation is still based on it.
+Even though it was invented more than 15 years ago *(time of writing)*, *OpenCV*'s face detection implementation (source) is still based on it.

 This article explains how the *Multi-Block Local Binary Patterns (MB-LBP)* visual descriptors (which will soon be introduced) can be used in lieu of the *Haar-like features* used by the original *Viola-Jones* framework for face detection.
 This approach was demonstrated by Zhang et al. in 2007. (cite)

-Here is a video
+# MB-LBP definition

+A face detection algorithm looks at *features* of an image to determine whether it is a face or not.

+MB-LBP of different sizes and at different locations are considered

 <div style="text-align: center;">
 <img alt="MB-LBP features" src="posts/face-detection/animated_mblbp.gif">
 </div>

-Well that's interesting

 <div style="text-align: center;">
 <img alt="MB-LBP features" src="posts/face-detection/mblbp.png">